thedersen/backbone.validation/README.md

 * `{0}` will be replaced with the name of the attribute being validated
 * `{1}` will be replaced with the allowed value configured in the validation (or the first one in a range validator)
 * `{2}` will be replaced with the second value in a range validator

+## FAQ

+### What gets validated when?

+If you are using Backbone v0.5.3, only attributes that are being set are validated.

+If you are using Backbone v0.9.1, all attributes in a model will be validated.
+However, if for instance `name` never has been set (either explicitly or with a default value) that attribute will not be validated before it gets set.

+This is very useful when validating forms as they are populated, since you don't want to alert the user about errors in input not yet entered.

+If you need to validate entire model (both attributes that has been set or not) you can call `validate()` or `isValid(true)` on the model.

 ## Release notes